dchikitsa-health/dChikitsaBot/README.md

 ## How to create Telegram Bot and receive Telegram Authorization Token

-Search BotFather in telegramp
-Creating a new bot
+*Creating a new bot:

-<br>Step 1.
+- Step 1.
 Enter @Botfather in the search tab and choose this bot.

+- Step 2.
 Click “Start” to activate BotFather bot.

-Step 2.
+- Step 3.
 Choose or type the /newbot command and send it.

-Step 3.
+- Step 4.
 Choose a name for your bot — your subscribers will see it in the conversation.
 And choose a username for your bot — the bot can be found by its username in searches.
 The username must be unique and end with the word “bot.”

 After you choose a suitable name for your bot — the bot is created.